Borjand/pscf-solution/README.md

 # pscf-solution

 This repository includes the open source material developed to agilely carry out the configuration of virtualized network functions (VNFs).
 In other words, this development provides a simple, but effective, solution of the VNF Manager (VNFM) entity defined within the ETSI NFV architectural framework.
-This solution is based on the publish-subscribe model, and its main aspects are all elaborated in detail in [1].
+This solution is based on the publish-subscribe model, which originates the name assigned to this Publish-Suscribe Configuration Function (PSCF) solution, and its main aspects are all elaborated in detail in [1].

 ## References